abhijitrahangdale/SQL-Project-Data-Analysis-for-Zomato---A-Food-Delivery-Company/README.md

 ```

 ### 2. Popular Time Slots
--- Question: Identify the time slots during which the most orders are placed. based on 2-hour intervals.
+- **Question: Identify the time slots during which the most orders are placed. based on 2-hour intervals.**

 **Approach 1:**